charliec1665/regex-url-tutorial/regex-tutorial.md

 In our regular expression example, this string - `([\da-z\.-]+)`, uses the quantifier `+` to denote that we are searching for one or more characters matching the `[\da-z\.-]` paramater (which we'll explain later in bracket expressions).

 This piece of the regex string is essentially looking for any digit, lowercase letter, period, or dash.
-As in the letter string, `google` from the URL `https://www.google.com/`.
+As in the letter string, `www` from the URL `https://www.google.com/`.

 </br>